thirumurthis/Learnings/spring/fakeSMTP/Using_fakeSmtp_notes.md

-## Local SMTP mail development using FakeSMTP
+## Use FakeSMTP library for developing mail functionality in local

 In this blog will demonstrate how we can use FakeSMTP library to develop mail functionality like sending mail to server.